Ellie-Y/Lumina/README.md

-Lumina Learning Ltd - Graduate Software Developer Assignment
+# Lumina Learning - Assignment

 The front-end movie app is built by React.js and using redux to manage status.
 Server is built by Node.js, mysql is used as database.